 Roemmich-Gilson Argo Climatology

-Monthly updates temporally extend the RG Argo Climatology.
-Data from the recent years (2015 and 2016) is not used in determining the most recent RG Argo Climatology.
+Monthly updates temporally extend the RG Argo Climatology (2004-2015).
+Data from 2016 is not used in determining the most recent RG Argo Climatology (above).

 The RG Argo Climatology uses a weighted least-squares fit to the nearest 100 Argo profiles within a given month to estimate the mean field.
 This method can result in small spatial scale features being muted if the nearest Argo points span an area larger than the feature.
 By reducing the number of Argo profiles used in the least squares fit, smaller scale features can be retained with the tradeoff being larger uncertainties.
-Here are estimates of the temperature and salinity, 2004-2014 mean and 2004-2014 annual cycle fields, derived by using 1/3 the Argo profiles (nearest 33 profiles per month) in the least-squares fit.
+Here are estimates of the temperature and salinity, 2004-2015 mean and 2004-2015 annual cycle fields, derived by using 1/3 the Argo profiles (nearest 33 profiles per month) in the least-squares fit.
 All other methods, including the optimal interpolation, remain the same as the RG Argo Climatology.
 The mean field (no temporal variablity) is reported at a resolution of 1/6 by 1/6 degree.
-The annual cycle is reported at a resolution of 1/2 by 1/2 degree.Available for download from the ftp site: 2004-2014 1/6 x 1/6 degree mean field [t=0].
-[Warning: Download File is 191MB]
+The annual cycle is reported at a resolution of 1/2 by 1/2 degree.Available soon: 2004-2015 1/6 x 1/6 degree mean field [t=0].
+[Warning: Download File is 190MB]

 The files available at this website are in netCDF format, a binary storage medium.
 They are not CF compliant.
 Recommended tools to use and manipulate the files include the Global Marine Argo Atlas, Ferret, or Matlab.